-In the papers [1], [3] and [6], I have succeeded in extending previous results by Hoshiga (2008), Kubo (2007), Katayama-Matsumura-Sunagawa (2015), etc., from the viewpoint of energy decay/non-decay of small data solutions under the Agemi-type structural conditions.
-To be more precise, I have focused on the situation where the dissipative structure is partially degenerate, and obtained the following two results: (i) For single semilinear wave equation, it has been shown that the energy of the solution decays with time when the null condition is violated.
-Also a decay rate of the energy has been provided from the above ([3]). (ii) An example of a two-component system of the semilinear wave equations has been constructed which satisfies the Agemi-type structural conditions in which the solution has a nontrivial nonlinear effect at time infinity.
+In the papers [1], [3] and [7], I have succeeded in extending previous results by Hoshiga (2008), Kubo (2007), Katayama-Matsumura-Sunagawa (2015), etc., from the viewpoint of energy decay/non-decay of small data solutions under the Agemi-type structural conditions.
+To be more precise, I have focused on the situation where the dissipative structure is partially degenerate, and obtained the following two results:

+- (i) For single semilinear wave equations, it has been shown that the energy of the solution decays with time when the null condition is violated.
+Also we obtain the optimal decay rate if the degeneracy of the dissipative structure is weak ([3], [9]). - (ii) An example of a two-component system of the semilinear wave equations has been constructed which satisfies the Agemi-type structural conditions in which the solution has a nontrivial nonlinear effect at time infinity.
 In contrast to the single case, both components of the solutions to this system behave like non-trivial free solutions if the initial values of each component have a certain relation.
-In particular, it has turned out that the total energy of the system does not decay at time infinity ([1], [6]).
+In particular, it has turned out that the total energy of the system does not decay at time infinity ([1], [7]).